Neil Forsyth: TV

 In 2019, Forsyth wrote and created Guilt, a BBC drama which premiered on the new BBC Scotland channel before being transmitted on BBC2.
 Guilt received high viewing figures, a positive critical reception and was included by a number of publications in their pick of the year’s television.
 The first series was nominated for a large number of awards and won Best Drama at the Scottish BAFTAs, The Royal Television Society of Scotland Awards, the Celtic Media Festival and the Broadcast Digital Awards.

 A well-received second series was broadcast in October 2021.
+It won three Scottish BAFTAS including Best Scripted Television and Best Writer in Film and Television for Forsyth, as well as Best Drama at the RTS Scotland Awards.
+For his work on Guilt, The Times called Forsyth “a contender for Britain’s best plot weaver” and The Guardian “one of the UK’s most gifted writers”.

+A third and final series of Guilt was broadcast in April 2023 to a positive reception.
+The New York Times noted “Forsyth’s knack for creating characters who work their way into our affections, less by their actions than by their unconscious, soul-deep responses to life”.
+The series won Best Drama at the RTS Scotland Awards.

 On 5 June 2020, he teamed with Objective Fiction, a label of All3Media-owned Objective Media Group, to create a joint venture television drama production label named Tannadice Pictures.

-In 2023 The Gold was announced to be broadcast on BBC One and Paramount+, written by Forsyth and produced by his Tannadice Pictures.
+In 2023, Forsyth created and wrote The Gold, a drama series that was broadcast on BBC One and Paramount+.
+The show is a dramatization of events around the 1983 Brink's-Mat robbery.
+It received very high viewing figures and was hailed by many as one of the best British television dramas for years, with The Radio Times noting Forsyth’s “storytelling genius”.
+The Gold was nominated for Best Drama at the 2024 British Academy Television Awards.

+Filming on his series Legends, starring Steve Coogan amongst others, took place in Muswell Hill, London, in May 2025.

 Film

-In 2022, a Forsyth script about the life of Samuel Beckett was filmed by James Marsh and starring Gabriel Byrne with the working title Dance First.
+In 2022, a Forsyth script about the life of Samuel Beckett was filmed by James Marsh and starring Gabriel Byrne with the title Dance First.

+Other ventures

+Forsyth served as the manager of the Sealand national football team from 2009 until 2013.